cinc2023/cinc2023.github.io/pages/hackathon.md

 * Refreshments and technical support will be available.

 <p class="notice--warning">
-	<strong>Note:</strong> Hackathon is not at the same as any other conference event, but it is in the same building as the Sunday Symposium, occurring on the morning before the symposium.</p>
+	<strong>Note:</strong> The Hackathon is not the same as the Sunday Symposium, but it is in the same building as the symposium and occurring on the morning of the symposium.
+You may attend both, of course.</p>

 [Top of Page](#top){: .btn}